-Falcon Heavy launch to kick off amazing 2018 space lineup
+Falcon Heavy launch kicks off amazing 2018 space lineup

 There are plenty of space launches and astronomical events going on throughout the year, but here's a list of the dozen events that are really worth watching out for (plus a bonus at the end)!